 - You can easily store and find your documentation in one place.

 Last year, Raken customers completed 2.2 million digital daily reports.
 That’s a lot of time, money, and trees saved.
-Plus, all their important documents are stored online for quick access.
+Plus, all their important documents are stored online via our construction document management system for quick access.
 With more project visibility, construction companies can make better, faster decisions to improve their processes.
 That means increased efficiency and compliance.

 Reducing your paperwork?
 Good for the earth.
 Good for your business.